 When not working with businesses, he is a composer, music arranger and editor, with professional performances and a commercial CD to his credit.
 He has written extensively for Fanfare, the prestigious US serious music magazine: archive.
 He is a supporter of Crouch End Festival Chorus, of NMC Recordings and Toccata Classics records.

 He has also written for professional theatre performance—albeit just a ten minute monologue, so far (but zero rejection slips to date!).
-He has been commissioned to write another monologue for February 2017.

 Having graduated with an honours degree in mathematics from the University of Kent, Jeremy spent four years with BT in the seventies, working on huge billing systems and gaining an excellent training in systems analysis.

 Ten years with Marks and Spencer followed.
 Seven of these were in IT, in team- and project-leading and management roles.
 He was the project leader for the first IT system to be rolled out to all stores.
 He says, “I learnt then, if I hadn’t already grasped it, that having the system do what the client needs—not wants—is paramount”.